dilberdillu/LSTM-Poetry-Generator/README.md

 # LSTM-Poetry-Generator
-This is an LSTM model trained over collection of text (poem) dataset and generates poem like texts.
+This code is an implementation of LSTM (Long Short Term Memory) model trained over collection of text (poems) data to generate poem like texts.
+Data set is collected from project Gutenberg and trained over single layer LSTM net.
+Model Learns to predict characters in a reasonably good fashion.
+This project is being explained in detail here.